 Susan kindly sent a box of new clothes for her when I sent her an email telling her about this little girl.
 Another donator brought about ten beautiful frilly dresses and I am going to have them cleaned and I think she will be excited.
 We MUST take care of them as early as we can get them so they know we care how they end up.

 HOPE DOLLS is also going to OREGON STATE FAIR.
 Their theme is Making a difference with Home Economics in the Community.
 They called us and invited us and we are so excited to use this forum to let the public know what we do.

 HAVE A WONDERFUL WEEK EVERYONE AND THERE IS “HOPE” WITH YOUR HELP.

 (For two years now, Lea Lakeside-Scott (a grandmother nearing 60 years of age) has volunteered every minute of every day to try to change the above statistics with her non-profit grass-roots organization.
 She has obtained the help of incarcerated men, to enlist their help in paying back the community for the wrongs they have done and to try to stop the trend of our teens ending up where they are.

-One prisoner in for life, spends his time writing grants to try to help her help our teens.
+One prisoner in for life spends his time writing grants to try to help her help our teens.
 Another person writes grants for her and she has one question she needs to ask all of you.
-Why don’t the foundations support the new, innovative, approaches of grassroots organization like hers to help her continue, rather than bring about the probability of failing.
+Why don’t the foundations support the new, innovative, approaches of the grassroots organizations like hers to help her continue, rather than bring about the probability of failing.